Sunyata Buddhist Centre : Fifth Precept Sangha

 Underlying all our practice is truthfulness and honesty.
 When one is truly honest and on the path, one can begin to fully recover and “awaken” to a rich and boundless serenity.

 So whether we are recovering from addiction, living with addicted people, suffering burn out, obsession, or just recovering from life, all are welcome and you don’t need to be Buddhist to reap the rewards.
 All are welcome!

-Our mindfulness-based “Sit-and-Share” meditation meetings will be held Thursday evenings at 8.00pm in the Meditation Hall at Sunyata Buddhist Centre.
+Our mindfulness-based “Sit-and-Share” meditation meetings will be held Tuesday evenings in the Meditation Hall at Sunyata Buddhist Centre.